 Moreover, the report put forward a variety of policy recommendations linked to these pull factors.
 Examples are expanding BO-registers, expanding whistle blower programmes, adopting a risk-based AML/CTF approach, decreasing the number of intermediaries, stricter controls on small volume precious metals trade, expanding origin verification/due diligence schemes, improving data availability, and introducing higher fines.

-The report is the result of close collaboration between the R4D research project on Curbing Illicit Financial Flows from Resource-rich Countries with Master students in International Affairs at the Graduate Institute Geneva.
-The project partners are Prof. Gilles Carbonnier and Dr Rahul Mehrotra.
-The full report will be available in the publications section of this website soon.
+The report is the result of close collaboration between the R4D research project on Curbing Illicit Financial Flows from Resource-rich Countries with Master students in International Affairs at the Graduate Institute, Geneva.
+The project partners are Prof. Gilles Carbonnier and Dr. Rahul Mehrotra.
+The full report is available on the publications section of this website.
 An information video about the report and findings can be found below.